zuri-training/Chunk_file_team_48/README.md

 A platform that accepts CSV or JSON large files, and breaks them into smaller bits - must be the right format.

+# Table of Contents
+- About US
+- How to Use
+  - To Run Locally
+- Tech Stack
+- Documentation
+- Authors

 # About Us
 Go-Chunk is a non-profit, open-source project launched in 2022 by Zuri Team powered by Ingressive for Good APIs.
 Having worked with data scientists and analysts all over the world, Go-Chunk aims to offer solutions to the stress of going through so many processes to break down data files and also the loss of files on any device.